List of Discordian works: The Black Iron Prison

 The Black Iron Prison was an effort to create an updated, modern book that would function as Principia Discordia did when released.
 The collaborators stated that "while the original Principia Discordia holds important messages and philosophies, we wondered if some of the humor and language might be dated and lost on a younger generation of Discordians.
-We wanted to crystalize some of our favorite themes from the Principia, those of radical free will and self-emancipation."
+We wanted to crystallize some of our favorite themes from the Principia, those of radical free will and self-emancipation."
 The goal was to encourage "critical thinking and self awareness" in the reader.
 The Black Iron Prison has influenced Discordian communities in various parts of the world.

 Historia Discordia

 Historia Discordia was compiled by Adam Gorightly with foreword by Robert Anton Wilson.
 It is a compilation of early Discordian photos, tracts, art collages, and more including works by Discordianism founders Greg Hill (Malaclypse the Younger) and Kerry Thornley (Omar Khayyam Ravenhurst).
 Among other things, it contains the long-missing The Honest Book of Truth and the first edition of Principia Discordia.
 It features a blurb by comic book writer Alan Moore.